 Yes, the most common option is called monovision where one eye is corrected for viewing distant objects and the other eye is corrected for reading and close work.
 Monovision is a good solution for some people, but not everybody can successfully adapt to the arrangement.
 Another alternative is bifocal contact lenses which are available in both rigid gas permeable or soft lens designs.

 Yes, they are called opaque contacts as opposed to enhancer tints which work only on light colored eyes.
 Year-long (daily wear and extended wear) opaque contacts are available in many different colors and shades.
-There are also several disposable colored lenses for dark eyes including Freshlook Colors and Acuvue 2 Colors
+There are also several disposable colored lenses for dark eyes including Freshlook Colors.

 Yes, you still need to be fitted for the lenses even if you don't need vision correction.
 This is because contact lenses are medical devices and wearing them can affect the health of your eyes.